Blog

 Automate Audit Prep

-Instead of trying to prepare for audits with snapshot, point-in-time views of your asset data, automate data synchronization and workflows to ensure consistent, accurate compliance with security and vendor standards.
+Instead of trying to prepare for audits with snapshot, point-in-time views of your asset data, ensure lifecycle events are continuously reconciled and automatically logged, so compliance evidence is always current, not generated on demand.

 Achieve End-to-End IT Audit Readiness with Oomnitza